derekgreer/blog/_posts/2008-01-03-art-of-separation-of-concerns.md

 Separation of concerns is achieved by the establishment of boundaries.
 A boundary is any logical or physical constraint which delineates a given set of responsibilities.
 Some examples of boundaries would include the use of methods, objects, components, and services to define core behavior within an application; projects, solutions, and folder hierarchies for source organization; application layers and tiers for processing organization; and versioned libraries and installers for product release organization.

 Though the process of achieving separation of concerns often involves the division of a set of responsibilities, the goal is not to reduce a system into its indivisible parts, but to organize the system into elements of non-repeating sets of cohesive responsibilities.
-As Albert Einstein stated, &#8220;Make everything as simple as possible, but not simpler.&#8221;
+As the saying  attributed to Albert Einstein states, &#8220;Make everything as simple as possible, but not simpler.&#8221;

 At its essence, Separation of Concerns is about order.
 The overall goal of Separation of Concerns is to establish a well organized system where each part fulfills a meaningful and intuitive role while maximizing its ability to adapt to change.